|Unreimbursed Medical Spending (Maximum)||$3,050||$3,200|

 If offered, the IRS permits a "grace period" of two months and 15 days after a plan year ends, any remaining Medical FSA funds left on a prior FSA plan year, to pay first.
 Click here for more information.

-If offered, up to $500 unused Medical FSA dollars left in a previous plan year can be carried over to the next plan year.
+If offered, up to a certain allowed amount of unused Medical FSA dollars left in a previous plan year can be carried over to the next plan year.
 Participants must be an active employee at the time their previous plan year ends to receive carryover funds to the next plan year.
 Carryover funds are NOT subject to COBRA.
-If an employee has carryover funds left, but does not enroll in the next plan year, they will still get up to $500 of their unused FSA dollars carried over to use for next year's dates of service.
-Click here for more information.
+If an employee has carryover funds left, but does not enroll in the next plan year, they will still receive those unused FSA dollars carried over to use for next year's dates of service.

-A. If you cannot locate your SPD (Summary Plan Document), and CPN produced your company's SPD, you may email Dorothy Lane (firstname.lastname@example.org) to request a copy.
+A. If you cannot locate your SPD (Summary Plan Document), and CPN produced your company's SPD, you may obtain a copy located on your Employer Portal > Tools > Resources.
+If your SPD is not shown, email Dorothy Lane (firstname.lastname@example.org) to request a copy.

 A: As a business owner, the IRS states you can't contribute to an FSA plan if you own 2% or more of the company and are an LLC, PC, sole proprietor, partner, or have a schedule S corporation.
 If you own a C-corporation, however, you may participant in an FSA plan because the IRS considers you a W-2 common law employee.